Hadeel-Salah/team-26/README.md

 - Nathaneal and Toba will do the coding
 - Diya will do the wireframe and the design

-the number of the pages : 1
+Number of the pages: 1

 the homepage will contain :
 1) navigation bar at top